coleifer/peewee/docs/peewee/api.rst

     :param iterable: an iterable that is the source of the data to be chunked.
     :param int n: chunk size
-    :returns: a new iterable that yields *n*-length chunks of the source data.
+    :return: a new iterable that yields *n*-length chunks of the source data.

     Efficient implementation for breaking up large lists of data into smaller-sized chunks.